brianhouse/sound_art/projects/0_soundmaps.md

 Spend at least a half-hour in your site listening.
 Then, make a 2D map, score, diagram, or impression of its sounds.
 Pay attention to their sources, qualities, and effects.

 Make a high quality scan, photograph, or export of your result.
-Turn it in via Google Classroom and be prepared to be share it over Zoom.
+Turn it in via Moodle and be prepared to be share it over Zoom.

 ## References